Automate your development process

 artifacts:

-file is very simple and will help you get started if you want to generate a debug build of your Android app.
+This simple workflow will help you to generate a debug build of your Android app.

 Deep dive into YAML